~50%

 Share spent on legacy maintenance at some banks

-In an industry that spends up to 80 per cent of its IT budget maintaining systems that in some cases date back to the 1970s, process transparency is not an academic exercise.
-It is an existential necessity.
-Celonis, founded in 2011 by three students at the Technical University of Munich (TU München), has become the world's leading provider of process intelligence – with over 3,000 employees, revenues exceeding 770 million dollars and a client list that encompasses half of the Forbes Global 2000.
+In an industry where some institutions spend up to 80 per cent of their IT budget maintaining legacy systems (a widely cited industry estimate whose precise origin is debated), process transparency becomes a strategic necessity.
+Celonis, founded in 2011 by three students at the Technical University of Munich (TU München), has become the world's leading provider of process intelligence – with an Annual Recurring Revenue (ARR) exceeding 770 million dollars (as of 2023), more than 5,000 deployments and a client list that ranges from Deutsche Bank and HSBC to the Brazilian stock exchange B3.

 The operational dilemma of banks